Wii U GamePad

 The Wii U GamePad is the standard game controller for Nintendo's Wii U home video game console.
-Incorporating traits from tablet computers, the GamePad has traditional input methods (such as buttons, dual analog sticks, and a D-pad), touchscreen controls, and motion controls.
-The touchscreen can be used to supplement a game by providing alternate, second screen functionality or an asymmetric view of a scenario in a game.
-The screen can also be used to play a game strictly on the GamePad screen, without the use of a television display.
+Incorporating features from tablet computers, the GamePad has traditional input methods (such as buttons, dual pressable analog sticks, and a D-pad), touchscreen controls, and motion controls.
+The touchscreen can be used to supplement a game by providing alternate, second screen functionality, or an asymmetric view of a scenario in a game.
+The screen can also be used to play a game strictly on the GamePad screen without the use of a television display.
 Conversely, non-gaming functions can be assigned to it as well, such as using it as a television remote.

+In 2009, the development of the Wii U GamePad began alongside development of the main Wii U console.
 The Wii U GamePad can be used in conjunction with other controllers compatible with the console, such as the Wii Remote Plus, Nunchuk, Wii Balance Board, and the more conventional Wii U Pro Controller.

+Response to the Wii U GamePad was mixed.
+Critics praised the comfortable feel of the GamePad, but criticized the battery life, and misuse of the Wii U GamePad's potential in games and software.